WeaKnees.com TiVo Upgrade Kits

 THE BOTTOM LINE:

 If you have a Series 1 TiVos (Philips HDR series, Sony SVR-2000, Sony SAT T-60, DSR6000, or Hughes GXCEBOT), we strongly recommend that you choose a REPLACE kit.
+This is largely due to the age of the original drive in the unit, which must be many years old at this point.

 If you have a newer Series 2 TiVo (less than 18 months old), an ADD kit is a good option for you, unless you are interested in replacing your existing drive with two new drives for the maximum capacity.